icynoangel/cra-spice/README.md

 `sudo -i`

-### Install nvm and node specified at the top of this Readme file
+### Install nvm and node and yarn specified at the top of this Readme file

 ### Switch to project folder